-There is a window when you first list a house when you have an excitement factor.
+There is a window when you first list a house when you have an excitement factor and this is a great opportunity.
 It is new to the market, and buyers will come to see your property.

 However, they are also going to see all the other listings on the market.

-They will write an offer on a home that they perceive as a good value.
+They will write an offer on a home that they perceive as the best value for their needs.
 Hopefully, yours.

 In a strong market, if you get lots of showings and no offers you likely are a little high on price.
 If you get no showings, you are much too high.

 Underpricing to get bid up can work, but is not always the best strategy either because you run the risk of leaving money on the table.